lavo2/spm/proj/README.md

 ## Local Execution

-Each code has a specific set of parameters which will be listed below:
+Each code has a set of available options, with the common one being:
+ - -t set the "BIG file" low threshold (in Mbyte -- min. and default 2 Mbyte)
+ - -C compress: 0 preserves, 1 removes the original file (default C=0)
+ - -D decompress: 0 preserves, 1 removes the original file (default D=0)

 ### Sequential